Prophet-5: Production

 Three versions were built between 1978 and 1984.
 The first, Revision 1, was hand-assembled and produced quickly to generate initial revenue; only 182 were made.
 Revision 2 was mass-produced in quantities over 1,000; this model was more robust, added cassette patch storage, and replaced the koa wood casing with walnut.
-Revision 3 replaced the Solid State Music (SSM) chipset with Curtis Electro music Specialties (CEM) chips, necessitating a major redesign.
+Revision 3 replaced the Solid State Music (SSM) chipset with Curtis (CEM) chips, necessitating a major redesign.
 According to Sound on Sound, Revision 3 "remained impressive and pleasant to play, but was slightly cold and featureless by comparison to earlier models".
-In all, approximately 6,000 Prophet-5 synthesizers were produced.
+Almost 6,000 Revision 3 models were produced.

 In 1981, Sequential Circuits released the Prophet-10, featuring 10 voices, 20 oscillators, and a double manual keyboard.
 Like the Prophet-5 Revision 3, it uses CEM chips.
 The first Prophet-10s used an Exatron Stringy Floppy drive for saving patches and storing sequencer data.
 Sequential later moved to a Braemar tape drive, which was more reliable and could store about four times as many sequencer events.

-In 2020, Sequential reissued the Prophet-5 along with a new version of the Prophet-10, the Rev 4.
+In 2020, Sequential released a new version, the Prophet-5 Rev4, with additional memory and features.
+They also released a new version of the Prophet-10, with the same external design as the Prophet-5.

 Features

-Early Prophet-5s use voltage-controlled oscillator (VCO), filter and amplifier chips designed by E-mu Systems and manufactured by Solid State Music (SSM).
-Revision 3 Prophet-5s used Curtis CEM chips manufactured by Curtis Electromusic Specialties.
-Some owners maintain that SSM oscillators produce a richer timbre.
-However, the SSM oscillators rendered the instruments unstable and prone to detuning over time.
-CEM chips have remained more stable.

 Unlike its nearest competitor in the 1970s, the Yamaha CS-80, the Prophet-5 has patch memory, allowing users to store sounds rather than having to reprogram them manually.
 It has a proprietary serial interface that allows the user to play using the Prophet Remote, a sling-style keytar controller; the interface cannot connect the Prophet-5 to other devices.
 Sequential produced a MIDI interface that could be retrofitted to later Prophet-5 models.
 Third-party MIDI interfaces have also been offered.

 Impact

 Before the Prophet-5, synthesizers required users to adjust cables and knobs to change sounds, with no guarantee of exactly recreating a sound.
 The Prophet-5, with its ability to save sounds to patch memory, facilitated a move from synthesizers creating unpredictable sounds to producing "a standard package of familiar sounds".
+The Prophet-5 became a market leader and industry standard.
 According to MusicRadar, the Prophet-5 "changed the world – simple as that".